Swampen/Portfolio_exam_2_Cloud_Spring_2019/README.md

 ### **Hand-in**:

-• A PDF report PExam2-Report.pdf.
+- A PDF report PExam2-Report.pdf.

-• SSH private key file (named as datsXX-key.pem) that is used to access VMs.
-Use the same key for all the purposes such as VM access, rsync etc.
+- SSH private key file (named as datsXX-key.pem) that is used to access VMs.
+Use **the same key for all the purposes** such as VM access, rsync etc.

-• Place all the submission files in a directory structure like:
+- Place all the submission files in a directory structure like:

   PExam2-GroupXX

   - datsXX-key.pem
   - PExam2-Report.pdf
-- scripts
+  - scripta

-  • Compress/zip the project directory into a single file named PExam2-GroupXX.zip (use ZIP compression, not any other such as RAR…), and submit this file in PExam2 (Group) inside Assignments in Canvas.
+- Compress/zip the project directory into a single file named PExam2-GroupXX.zip (use ZIP compression, not any other such as RAR…), and submit this file in PExam2 (Group) inside **Assignments** in **Canvas**.
-  • Important notes:
+- Important notes:
-  o While evaluating, correctness, completeness, clearness, and preciseness of the answers, and writing and structure of the report in general will be looked into.
-Completeness of the report means it should include all the assignment text/questions, diagrams, screenshots, etc.
-  (even if explicitly not asked) such that a reader or an evaluator of the report need not look into the other documents or submitted supporting files for understanding of your answers.
+  - **While evaluating, correctness, completeness, clearness, and preciseness of the answers, and writing and structure of the report in general will be looked into**.
+Completeness of the report means it should include all the assignment text/questions, diagrams, screenshots, etc. (even if explicitly not asked) such that a reader or an evaluator of the report need not look into the other documents or submitted supporting files for understanding of your answers.
+Other submitted supporting files and live setups will be used for validation check of the answers.
-  Other submitted supporting files and live setups will be used for validation check of the answers. o For screenshots of configuration files which are long, you should provide only those parts that are changed or added yourself.
+  - For screenshots of configuration files which are long, you should provide only those parts that are changed or added yourself.
 Also, avoid redundant screenshots.
-For example, if it is the same in different servers, give one and say that it is the same in other servers. o Everything written in the report should be your own and any form of copying is not acceptable. o Email submission will not be accepted.
-Therefore, submit on time to avoid any last-minute technical problem. o Avoid multiple submissions.
-If done so, there is no guarantee that the most recent one will be used for the evaluation. o Not following explicitly stated instructions will lead to deduction of points. o If in case you couldn't make something working in your implementation, explain what and how you tried to troubleshoot and give a discussion on what do you think could be potential problem(s). o Keep only those VMs in ALTO that are required for the tasks (If other VMs are created for some other purpose, delete/terminate them).
-Presence of any unnecessary VM would be considered as a wrong VM. o One should not make any changes in ALTO cloud after your submission.
-Otherwise, it’s timestamp will be used as your submission date/time and this could lead to deduction of your score (second deadline) or rejection of your submission (after second deadline). o There are two deadlines.
+For example, if it is the same in different servers, give one and say that it is the same in other servers.
+  - Everything written in the report should be your own and **any form of copying is not acceptable**.
+  - Email submission will not be accepted.
+Therefore, submit on time to avoid any last-minute technical problem.
+  - Avoid multiple submissions.
+If done so, there is no guarantee that the most recent one will be used for the evaluation.
+  - Not following explicitly stated instructions will lead to deduction of points.
+  - If in case you couldn't make something working in your implementation, explain what and how you tried to troubleshoot and give a discussion on what do you think could be potential problem(s).
+  - Keep only those VMs in ALTO that are required for the tasks (If other VMs are created for some other purpose, delete/terminate them).
+Presence of any unnecessary VM would be considered as a wrong VM.
+  - One should not make any changes in ALTO cloud after your submission.
+Otherwise, it’s timestamp will be used as your submission date/time and this could lead to deduction of your score (second deadline) or rejection of your submission (after second deadline).
+  - There are two deadlines.
 If the first deadline is missed, 5% of the total score obtained will be deducted.
-No submission will be accepted after the second deadline. o If there is anything not clear or confused or wondering about, do ask the course teacher ON TIME
+No submission will be accepted after the second deadline.
+  - If there is anything not clear or confused or wondering about, do ask the course teacher *ON TIME*